ALTaleX531/TranslucentFlyouts/README.md

 1. Download the compiled program archive from the [Release](https://github.com/ALTaleX531/TranslucentFlyouts/releases/latest) page.
 2. Unzip it to a location such as "`C:\Program Files`".
 3. Run "`install.cmd`" as administrator.
-4. Logoff to take effect.

 > [Note!]:
 > **Downloading symbol files from Microsoft server is required at the first time or after a windows update, otherwise some functionalities will be unavailable!**

 ### Uninstall
 1. Run "`uninstall.cmd`" as administrator.
-2. Logoff to take effect.
-3. Delete the remaining files.
+2. Delete the remaining files.
+(It is recommended to logoff before doing it)

 ## Limitations and Compatibility
 ### Here are some situations that TranslucentFlyouts will always be automatically disabled.